tcpalmer/nina-scheduler/concepts.md

 The plugin organizes your acquisition data as follows.
 Note that all of these entities are unique to a given NINA profile since they often depend on the characteristics of the associated equipment.

 ### Projects
 _Projects_ serve to group a set of _Targets_ and provide common preferences.
-Although many projects will contain a single target, it may be useful to group the targets for a mosaic under a single project.
+Although many projects will have only a single target, it may be useful to group the targets for a mosaic under a single project.

 ### Targets
 A _target_ represents a single DSO object with RA/Dec coordinates, frame rotation, and ROI.
-Target coordinates can be manually entered or imported from the NINA catalog, the NINA Framing Assistant, or an attached planetarium program (e.g. Stellarium).
+Target coordinates can be manually entered or imported from the NINA catalog, the NINA Framing Assistant, or an attached planetarium program (e.g. Cartes du Ciel, Stellarium, etc).

 ### Exposure Plans
 Each target has one or more associated _Exposure Plans_ that describe the actual exposures to be taken.
 An individual exposure plan sets the exposure length and the number of exposures desired, as well as referencing an _Exposure Template_ (see below).
 Exposure plans also record the number of images for this plan that are deemed acceptable (which can be edited) plus the total number acquired (which can't be changed).
 An exposure plan will stay active until the number of accepted images is greater than or equal to the number desired.